 In all cases where farm-related contaminants are found, the Company should inform the offending farmers and implement suitable training and, where necessary, apply appropriate sanctions.

 Where contamination is extensive, the Company should apply a strict rejection policy at the time of delivery.

-Indicator Reference Indicator Description Possible Responses (Verifier) FAR 2 21 1 Has the Company defined the main sources of contaminants and the controls to be in place to prevent contamination in delivered crop?
-Y, N FAR 2 21 2 Has the Company included measures to avoid contamination in training provided to farmers and or farm workers?
-Y, N FAR 2 21 3 Does the Company undertake random on-farm checks for crop contamination?
-Y, N farms checked

-FAR 2 21 4 Does the Company inspect each delivery arriving Y, N at its receiving facilities and provide feedback to all farmers in whose products contaminants are found?
+Indicator Indicator Description Verifier FAR 2 21 1 Has the Company defined the main sources of contaminants Y, N and the controls to be in place to prevent contamination in delivered crop?
+FAR 2 21 2 Has the Company included measures to avoid contamination in Y, N training provided to farmers and or farm workers?
+FAR 2 21 3 Does the Company undertake random on-farm checks for crop Y, N contamination?
+FAR 2 21 4 Does the Company inspect each delivery arriving at its receiving Y, N facilities and provide feedback to all farmers in whose products contaminants are found?
+FAR 2 21 5 Does the Company operate a strict rejection policy for excessive Y, N contamination at the time of delivery?